 - Remove the dough, place in an airtight container, and refrigerate until ready to use.
 (It is nice, but not necessary, to let the dough rest for 10-15 minutes to allow the gluten to develop.
 It makes it easier to handle.)

-- Once you are ready to cook the parathas, place spreadable butter, atta flour for dusting, and a rolling pin near your workstation.
+- Once you are ready to cook the parathas, place spreadable butter, atta for dusting, and a rolling pin near your workstation.
 Dust your fingers with the dry atta, and take a medium-sized piece of dough (around 90-100 grams) and form into a round ball.
 Dust the atta an both sides, pressing to form a patty about 3 inches in diameter.

 - Meanwhile, heat a tawa, heavy-bottomed (preferably cast iron) flat griddle over medium heat.